distribworks/dkron/docs/MAILPIT_QUICK_START.md

 ## What is Mailpit?

 Mailpit is a modern email testing tool that captures outgoing emails without sending them.
-It's the actively maintained successor to MailHog.

 **Key Features:**
 - 🚀 Fast and lightweight (~15MB Docker image)